-My gratitude is equally extended to the librarians at the Human Rights Commission, Law Development Center, and Kampala International University for the endeavor they have put in to enable me successfully conclude this research paper, and to the academic staff of Kampala International University most preferably Ms. A.K.Mutabingwa whose intellectual and professional input motivated me to research in the field,
+First and foremost I acknowledge the ALMIGHT GOD for everything and for giving me conclude this research paper, and to the academic staff of Kampala International University most preferably my supervisor whose intellectual and professional input motivated me to research in the field.

-Special thanks also go to my parents Mr. and Ms Sendaula, my brothers and sisters who have rendered moral and financial support expeditiously and also kept praying for me to finish this research paper.
+My gratitude is equally extended to the librarians at the Human Rights Commission, and beloved friend and wife Morgan Mathews who have rendered moral support expeditiously and also kept praying for me to finish this research paper.